-Hot Weather Trout Fishing Tips: What Guides Do
+Hot Weather Trout Fishing Tips: What Guides Do In Summer

 The 5 Best Hot Weather Trout Fishing Tips

-When the water temperature reaches 68 degrees Fahrenheit or goes even higher, the oxygen level drops significantly, and the trout get stressed and they will stop feeding until the water cools down again.
-Trout caught in water temps above 69 degrees can and will often die even if you think that you released them healthy.
+Trout caught in water temperatures above 69 degrees can and will often die even if you think you released them healthy.

-Yep, I know I just pissed off a bunch of conservation-minded trout anglers from the local fishing clubs.
-But hear me out.
-The reason I say that air temps are irrelevant is that if the air temps are 90F/ 32C but there is significant groundwater, shade, or other reasons for a river to stay cold, then all that matters is water temperatures.
+The reason air temps are irrelevant is that if the air temps are 90F/ 32C but there is significant groundwater, shade, or other reasons for a river to stay cold, then all that matters is water temperatures.

 The key to fishing in hot weather is to monitor the water temperatures regularly, stop when water temps get too warm, and change locations or go home when water temps are above 67-68f

-The best temperature to fish trout in the summer is within the 45 to 67 degrees range regardless of the air temps.
+The best temperature to fish trout in the summer is within the 45 to 67 degrees range, regardless of the air temps.

-Hot Weather Trout Fishing: Fishing After A rain
+Fishing After A Rain

-Heavy rain can be beneficial for hot-weather trout fishing, as long as it does not raise the temperature of the water too much.
-Rainfall raises water levels, brings a fresh oxygen supply, and darkens the water.
+Rainfall raises water levels, provides a fresh oxygen supply, and increases food from insects and other food sources washed into the river.
+Rain also dirties the water.
 As a result, trout start to feed more actively, and you have a better chance of catching them.

 The best places for successful fishing are cold, fast-flowing streams and rivers that are not particularly exposed to the sun and heat.
 The best rivers are surrounded by bushes, forests, and mountains that provide shade.